MizaGBF/RPGMTL/readme.md

 ![image](https://raw.githubusercontent.com/MizaGBF/RPGMTL/main/assets/readme/1.png)
 *All screenshots are from version 3.30.*

+> [!NOTE]
+> The project is mature.
+While new features and plugins can always be worked on, the release cycle has slowed down a lot.

 > [!IMPORTANT]
 > Do not expose RPGMTL to the web or a public network without taking security measures.
 And do not share `settings.json` or individual project `config.json` files, as they might contain sensitive data such as **API keys**.